Years of experience within the industry

-A letter from our Retail & Apparel Sector Head
+A letter from our Retail & Consumer Brands Sector Head

 While every sector and industry has been profoundly impacted by Covid, few had as acute a challenge as the retail sector, which virtually shut down all physical locations overnight.
 Retailers, and the designers, manufacturers, and importers who supply to it, faced catastrophe with stores closed, and products locked inside.
 By raising capital, shifting resources to e-commerce, finding efficiencies in expense structures, and reducing inventory levels, retailers were able to position themselves to survive the pandemic, and thrive as the economy rebounds.
 The US consumer has also proved more resilient than anticipated, with retail sales levels exceeding the levels before the pandemic.